trsong/trsong.github.io/_posts/2021-02-01-DailyQuestionsFeb.md

+### Mar 24, 2021 \[Hard\] Optimal Strategy For Coin Game
+---
+> **Question:** In front of you is a row of `N` coins, with values `v_1, v_2, ..., v_n`.
+>
+> You are asked to play the following game.
+You and an opponent take turns choosing either the first or last coin from the row, removing it from the row, and receiving the value of the coin.
+>
+> Write a program that returns the maximum amount of money you can win with certainty, if you move first, assuming your opponent plays optimally.

 ### Mar 23, 2021 \[Medium\] Multiply Large Numbers Represented as Strings
 ---
 > **Question:** Given two strings which represent non-negative integers, multiply the two numbers and return the product as a string as well.
 You should assume that the numbers may be sufficiently large such that the built-in integer type will not be able to store the input.